 Understanding Chlorine Dosings

 If you own a travel cup that includes a straw or has a stainless steel straw that you use for different drinks, you clean it on a regular basis.
 Washing the straw with soap (a disinfectant) is the regular maintenance you perform to keep the straw clean.
-When the City performs a chlorine dosing of its water system, it is performing a basic maintenance procedure to clean out the straw through which you receive your drinking water.
+When the City performs a chlorine dosing of its water system, it is performing a basic maintenance procedure to clean out the straw (our pipes) through which you receive your drinking water.

 Drinking Water Treatment